kaochenlong/eddie-vim/README.md

 ## Usage
 ### Install:
 1. BACKUP your `.vim` directory and `.vimrc` first.

 2. `cd ~` to change directory to your home directory.

 3. copy files to your home directory:

         git clone git://github.com/kaochenlong/eddie-vim.git

-4. change to `eddie-vim` directory and execute the `update.sh` to get latest version modules:
+4. cd to `eddie-vim` directory and execute the `update.sh` to get latest version modules:

         cd eddie-vim
         ./update.sh